gusjengis/hyprfocus/README.md

-# hyprfocus
+# hyprlog
 This is an activity/screen time tracker for hyprland.

-This is achieved by using the hyprfocusd daemon to record all focus events in a log.
+This is achieved by using the hyprlogd daemon to record all focus events in a log.
-The hyprfocus CLI will use these logs to generate reports on your activity.
+The hyprlog CLI will use these logs to generate reports on your activity.

 ## Screenshots
 Default